RC Leipzig

 The RC Leipzig is a German rugby union club from Leipzig, currently playing in the Rugby-Bundesliga, the top tier of German rugby.

 The club, formed in 2004, traces its history back to the early 1950s, when a number of successful rugby clubs were formed in Leipzig in what was then East Germany.
-Between them, these predecessor clubs have won nine East German rugby union championship.
+Between them, these predecessor clubs have won nine East German rugby union championships.

 History

 Rugby in Leipzig dates back to the 1950s, when a number of rugby departments were founded in local sport clubs.
 BSG Lok Leipzig-Wahren, SC DHfK Leipzig, BSG Gastronom Leipzig and the army club ASK Leipzig were four such teams formed over time, reaching a peak in numbers in the 1960s.

 DHfK was the most successful of the teams, winning five championships between 1954 and 1963, followed by Lok with four.
 By the 1980s, only two rugby departments had survived in Leipzig, those of Lok and Gastronom.
 Lok had a successful spell in the late 1970s, when it managed to break the dominance of BSG Stahl Hennigsdorf and won three East German championships in a row.

 With the German reunion, the two departments merged in the early 1990s and became part of the HSG DHfK Leipzig.
 In September 1994, the rugby players then joined the re-formed TSV 1893 Leipzig-Wahren, where they formed their own department.

 The rugby players stayed at TSV for the next ten years, until September 2004, when the RC Leipzig was founded in the suburb of Stahmeln.
 Some players did however stay for a further year playing touch rugby, afterwards making a successful move to the club SG LVB in Leipzig-Connewitz.